 The Three and Four Hole Set-Up

-If two guys are fishing is a tent, you can drill two holes about two-feet apart and set a Marcum LX-5 flasher or VS-560 underwater camera in between.
-The Marcum LX-5 flasher will pick up each anglers jig and you can see when fish move in.
-If the water is clear, you can also use the Marcum VS-560 underwater camera in this setup and set the camera to rotate 180 degrees so that you can see each anglers jig, providing that you fish at the same depth level.
+If two guys are fishing is a tent, you can drill two holes about two-feet apart and set a flasher or an underwater camera in between.
+The flasher will pick up each anglers jig and you can see when fish move in.
+If the water is clear, you can also use the underwater camera in this setup and set the camera so that you can see each anglers jig, providing that you fish at the same depth level.

 If you've got two flashers you can drill two holes right next to each angler that way you aren't tangling the fish in the transducer cable when you reel them in.